jurajg/getdata_peer1/CodeBook.md

 ## tidy.txt

-This dataset contains mean values of extracted variables aggregated by Activity and SubjectID.
+This dataset contains mean of extracted variables aggregated by Activity and SubjectID.
 Data is aggregated from extracted.txt dataset, which was obtain by selecting only mean and standard deviations of variables from original dataset.

 ## How to load data